adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

 </VirtualHost>
 ```

+Make sure you modify the `ServerAdmin`, `ServerName,` and `ServerAlias` fields as necessary.
+If you do not have alternative URLs, you can delete the `ServerAlias` line entirely.

-You can now save and exit.
+Once you're done, you can save and exit.
 If using Vim, type `:wq!`.

 ### Configure MediaWiki